vsmicrogenomics/Average-KL-Divergence-Calculator/README.md

 Average KL Divergence Calculator

-This script calculates the average Kullback-Leibler (KL) divergence for each FASTA file in a given directory and produces a separate output file for each file with the calculated KL divergence.
+average-KL-divergence-calculator.py script calculates the average Kullback-Leibler (KL) divergence for each FASTA file in a given directory and produces a separate output file for each file with the calculated KL divergence.
 Additionally, it produces a combined output file with the average KL divergence for all input files.

 Dependencies